autobounds/autobounds-vscode/docs/extension-guide.md

 ## Docker REPL Workflow
 1. Run `Autobounds: Pull Docker Image` once to ensure your image is available locally.
 2. Launch either REPL command.
 The extension validates Docker availability and warns if the CLI is missing.
+3. The extension overrides the Docker entrypoint (`python` or `jupyter`) so the expected interpreter starts even if the image defines a different default command.
-3. The container runs as root by default, so the extension adds `--allow-root` when starting Jupyter Lab to prevent Docker from exiting early.
+4. For Jupyter containers that run as root, the extension adds `--allow-root` to keep Jupyter Lab from exiting early.
-4. When starting Jupyter Lab, the extension prompts with the mapped URL so you can open it in a browser.
+5. When starting Jupyter Lab, the extension prompts with the mapped URL so you can open it in a browser.
-5. Adjust `autobounds.jupyterPort` if the default port conflicts with another service.
+6. Adjust `autobounds.jupyterPort` if the default port conflicts with another service.

 ## Output and Notifications
 The extension writes diagnostic information to the `Autobounds` Output channel.
 Use it to review: